 All This Jazz • Saturdays at 10 on 89.5-1 / Sundays at 7 on 89.5-2

-Modern jazz, both recent and classic --- Armstrong, Ellington, Bird, Miles, Monk, Trane, and all the other late-greats as well as tunes by today's emerging and established jazz players: it's All This Jazz with Scott Gregory, Saturday evenings from 10 till midnight.
-(And each week, the second hour of ATJ has a theme.)
+Modern jazz, both recent and classic -- Armstrong, Ellington, Bird, Miles, Monk, Trane, and all the other late-greats as well as tunes by today's emerging and established jazz players (such as Pat Metheny, Dave Douglas, Ben Allison, Jane Ira Bloom, The Bad Plus, Vijay Iyer, Maria Schneider, and so on): it's All This Jazz with Scott Gregory - and each week, the second hour of ATJ has a theme.

 Public Radio Tulsa's 24-hour jazz channel is acoustic mainstream, focusing on a strong lyrical sound, designed to delight both casual listeners and passionate jazz lovers.

 Dave Becker, Jazz 24/7 host writes: "A late-'90s national research project told public radio programmers a great deal about how listeners heard jazz.
 While this music is so varied that it's impossible to contain it successfully in one radio format, we discovered that there was a vein of jazz that had both great artistic integrity AND great appeal to audiences.
 (Think 'Kind of Blue,' 'Time Out,' Milt Jackson, Benny Carter, Bill Evans and Diana Krall, and you've got the idea.)

 "That is the heart of Public Radio Tulsa Jazz.
 Our goal is nothing less than music that is attractive to both people who like jazz casually and to people who are deeply passionate about jazz.
 It's not easy to do both at once, but I think we have succeeded.